 Accommodation is provided in Charles University Halls of Residence (= dormitories).
 Students are housed in double-occupancy rooms.
 Unit system consists of twin rooms (= double room with two separate beds) sharing bathroom facilities (shower and wc).

-A small kitchenette is usually at the end of each corridor there is usually a small kitchenette.
-Students can also use a lavatory and laundry-hanging rooms located elsewhere in the building (keys are available at the reception for a fee).
-Bedding and bed linen are provided (bed linen is changed regularly); towels and kitchen utensils (such as pans, plates, cups etc.) are not.
+A small kitchenette is usually at the end of each corridor.
+Students can also use a lavatory and hanging rooms in the building (keys are available at the reception against a fee).
+Bedding and bed linen are provided (bed linen is exchanged regularly); towels and kitchen utensils (such as pans, plates, cups etc.) are not.

 Sport is an inseparable part of university life.
 It has enjoyed a long tradition at Charles University, and CU graduates and students have scored many sporting victories.
 Success, however, is not the only objective of sport.
 The oft-quoted saying mens sana in corpore sano says it all.
 It is only fitting that Charles University students and staff should benefit from a wide range of sporting opportunities.

-The Charles University Student Union (SU UK) was established in 2008 as the result of an initiative by six Charles University societies.
+The Charles University Student Union (SU UK) was established as the result of an initiative by six Charles University societies.
 Its main objective is to act as a guide for university student organizations, facilitating communication and cooperation among them, developing a creative platform for active students, supporting the implementation of their ideas, and acting as a mediator providing information to all students about what is currently happening in the academic community.